-Claire and Jake Boyle - Rye, East Sussex
+Claire Boyle - Rye, East Sussex

 I am an NLP (Neuro Linguistic Programming) Master Practitioner and Cognitive Behavioural Therapy Coach whose aim is to enable positive, rapid, lasting change.
 I am committed to providing a relaxed, professional approach allowing each and every individual to achieve their goals.
-Claire trained with Ian McDermott, one of the world’s most renowned NLP trainers certified since 1988.
+I trained with Ian McDermott, one of the world’s most renowned NLP trainers certified since 1988.
 Ian McDermott is a best-selling author of many NLP books as well as being a registered UKCP Psychotherapist.

 My interest in eating disorders stems from my own journey of recovery from an eating disorder and in recent years I have had had particular success working with eating disorders and negative self talk.